iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #Conclusion and recommendations

 The other interesting outcome was the large spread of values reported for these studies.
 The common measures of self-recruitment, local-retention and settlement success all reported huge variations amongst studies.
 Seemingly obvious explanations such as open/closed systems did not explain the variance.
 These are inherently complex systems and teasing out the differences between studies is not a trivial task.
 The other key driver is the variability of the oceanographic currents, which change within and between years.
 Therefore it was interesting there were still many studies that only looked at dispersal patterns over one or two year periods, arguably not allowing the model to capture enough natural variation.

-*You can’t just throw this in as a sentence.
+*WILLS COMMENT: You can’t just throw this in as a sentence.
 What did you do, what does this mean?
 Need to show that you actually looked at this in some objective manner so your argument that it can be dismissed will be accepted.You can’t just throw this in as a sentence.
 What did you do, what does this mean?
 Need to show that you actually looked at this in some objective manner so your argument that it can be dismissed will be accepted.*

 The first caveat to such an approach is that comparisons such are difficult because of the number of parameters used to configure these biophysical models that could all have an influence on the results.
 This is a complicated issue to resolve.
 Comparing a large number of studies should cancel out some of the noise surrounding all the parameters.
 A future direction would be to determine a way to normalise the data based on the input parameters, allowing for more effective comparisons.
 Otherwise perhaps it is only prudent to compare studies that occur in the same oceanic region, at the same time, using the same physical models and perhaps the same particle disperser for consistency.